Mitral Valve Regurgitation

 Who is at risk for mitral valve regurgitation?

-You are more likely to have mitral valve regurgitation if you:
+You are more likely to develop mitral valve regurgitation if you:

-Use IV drugs.
+• Use illegal I.V. (intravenous) drugs.
 These raise the risk for heart valve infection.

-Don't get prompt treatment for health conditions that can lead to the disorder
+• Don't get prompt treatment for health conditions that can lead to the disorder, like coronary heart diseases.

 Some risk factors you can’t change.
 For example, some conditions that can lead to mitral valve regurgitation are partly genetic.